qubitqualia/jetson-nanocam/README.md

 server.start()
 ```
 This example will setup a media server on a remote Jetson Nano using port 7200 for messaging with clients.
 By default, the media transfer port
-used for UDP media uses port 5004.
+used for UDP media is port 5004.

 ## Client setup
 ```python